AsymLabs/realpath-lib/README.md

 **realpath-lib** was inspired in part by realpath tools that are available in other programming languages.
 This script illustrates that path processing can be done in Bash with minimal dependencies.
-This script requires only the widely used posix standard utility **ls** to resolve symlinked file names only.
+This script requires only the widely used Posix&reg; compliant standard utility **ls** to resolve symlinked file names only.
 There are no other dependencies.
-It should work across Unix systems and variants.
+It should work across most if not all Unix systems and variants.

 Motivation
 ==========